 Fistula formation is a rare complication; however, the risk may be slightly increased in dermoid cysts because they may contain hair projecting from a sinus tract.

-Fecal incontinence also is a rare complication; the risk depends on the position of the cyst and the age, sex, and past medical history of the patient.
+Fecal incontinence also is a rare complication; the risk depends on the position of the cyst and on the age, sex, and past medical history of the patient.